Great Locomotive Chase: Planning

-James J. Andrews, a civilian scout and part-time spy, proposed a daring raid to Mitchel that would destroy the Western and Atlantic Railroad as a useful reinforcement and supply link to Chattanooga from Atlanta and the rest of Georgia.
+James J. Andrews, still a civilian scout and part-time spy, proposed another daring raid to Mitchel that would destroy the Western and Atlantic Railroad as a useful reinforcement and supply link to Chattanooga from Atlanta and the rest of Georgia.
 He recruited the men known later as the Andrews Raiders.
 These were the civilian William Hunter Campbell and 22 volunteer Union soldiers from three Ohio regiments: the 2nd, 21st, and 33rd Ohio Infantry.
 Andrews instructed the men to arrive in Marietta, Georgia, by midnight of April 10, but heavy rain caused a one-day delay.
 They traveled in small parties in civilian attire to avoid arousing suspicion.
 All but two (Samuel Llewellyn and James Smith) reached the designated rendezvous point at the appointed time.
 Llewellyn and Smith joined a Confederate artillery unit, as they had been instructed to do in such circumstances.
 Andrews' proposal was a combined operation; General Mitchel and his forces would first move on Chattanooga; then, the Andrews’ Raid would promptly destroy the rail line between Chattanooga and Atlanta.
 These essentially simultaneous actions would bring about the capture of Chattanooga.
 Andrews' Raid was intended to deprive the Confederates of the integrated use of the railways to respond to a Union advance, using their interior lines of communication.

 The plan was to steal a train on its run north towards Chattanooga, stopping to damage or destroy track, bridges, telegraph wires, and track switches behind them, so as to prevent the Confederate Army from being able to move troops and supplies from Atlanta to Chattanooga.
 The raiders planned to cross through the Federal siege lines on the outskirts of Chattanooga and rejoin Mitchel's army.

 Because railway dining cars were not yet in common use, railroad timetables included water, rest, and meal stops.
 They planned to steal a train just north of Atlanta at Big Shanty, Georgia (now Kennesaw).
 They chose Big Shanty because they thought Big Shanty did not have a telegraph office and the stop would also be used to refuel and take on water for the steep grade further north.